Festive Finances: How to Save Money This Christmas

 With energy bills, fuel, rent and mortgage costs, groceries and just about everything else causing financial pain, many Australians plan on tightening the purse strings and cutting back on their expenses this Christmas.

-Three-quarters of shoppers plan on scaling back their Christmas purchases to manage stretched budgets, a PayPal survey discovered.
-That’s a 35% increase on the same figure 12 months prior.
-Finder’s research found that 69% were slashing their pre-Christmas spending to try and save.
+A Deloitte survey discovered that three-quarters of shoppers plan on scaling back their Christmas purchases to manage stretched budgets.
+Finder’s research found that 69% were slashing their pre-Christmas spending to try to save.

 One-fifth of the 1,000 respondents said Christmas-related spending made them worry about their financial situation, with the typical Aussie stressed about coping with the increased cost of groceries (63%), fuel (52%) and energy and utility bills (51%).